 All materials and any questions should be sent to:

 Award finalists will be notified as soon as possible.
 Finalists must then submit an electronic version of the entire dissertation.
-The winner will be determined by early February and invited to the 2014 ASLCH annual meeting in Virginia.
+The winner will be determined by early February and invited to the 2015 ASLCH annual meeting in Washington.
 ASLCH will pay travel and lodging costs.

 Previous Julien Mezey Dissertation Award Winners